Charles Babbage: Difference engine

 Babbage began in 1822 with what he called the difference engine, made to compute values of polynomial functions.
 It was created to calculate a series of values automatically.
 By using the method of finite differences, it was possible to avoid the need for multiplication and division.

 For a prototype difference engine, Babbage brought in Joseph Clement to implement the design, in 1823.
 Clement worked to high standards, but his machine tools were particularly elaborate.
 Under the standard terms of business of the time, he could charge for their construction, and would also own them.
 He and Babbage fell out over costs around 1831.

 Some parts of the prototype survive in the Museum of the History of Science, Oxford.
 This prototype evolved into the "first difference engine".
 It remained unfinished and the finished portion is located at the Science Museum in London.
 This first difference engine would have been composed of around 25,000 parts, weighed 15 short ton, and would have been 8 ft tall.
 Although Babbage received ample funding for the project, it was never completed.
 He later (1847–1849) produced detailed drawings for an improved version,"Difference Engine No. 2", but did not receive funding from the British government.
 His design was finally constructed in 1989–1991, using his plans and 19th-century manufacturing tolerances.
 It performed its first calculation at the Science Museum, London, returning results to 31 digits.

 Nine years later, in 2000, the Science Museum completed the printer Babbage had designed for the difference engine.
+His printers were the first computer printers invented.